 If you're suffering from sciatica, you're likely accustomed to the pain, tingling, and numbness that accompany sciatic symptoms.
 Sciatica is the common name for lumbar radiculopathy, a collection of symptoms that occurs when the sciatic nerve is irritated or compressed causing nerve pain.

 While sciatica symptoms cause burning, tingling, shooting, and radiating back pain throughout the lower back and even down to the toes, it can also cause lesser-known side effects.
-Check out these five surprising side effects of sciatica.
+Sciatica can be hard to recognize, and patients generally cannot diagnose themselves without a thorough evaluation from a physician.
+If you're experiencing symptoms, you may wonder, "Is it back pain or sciatica?"

 1. Losing Balance